Academic Research Field

 Research Mentorship & Seminars

-For students pursuing humanities or media research projects at high-school level, ScholarBridge pairs you with a PhD-level mentor to develop a question that engages seriously with texts, cultures, and ideas.
+For students pursuing humanities or media research projects at high-school level, ScholarBridge pairs you with a doctoral-level or equivalent research mentor to develop a question that engages seriously with texts, cultures, and ideas.
 Whether you're applying to history, philosophy, English literature, or media studies, a student-led research project demonstrates the interpretive and argumentative depth that leading universities select for.

 Who This Is For